 pbr-list-rules | List policy rules (or only rules for one table) inside the namespace |

-PBR action parameter keys (--action-params JSON):
+PBR action parameter keys (action-params JSON in the payload file):

 | Action | Required keys | Optional keys |